Back to Blog

 The Real Numbers: A 500-Door Company Today

-A standard "modern PM" tech stack — nothing exotic:
+A standard "modern PM" tech stack, nothing exotic:

-PropertyMeld (Maintenance Coordination) — $800/month.
-Core plan at $1.60/door.
-The OPS plan with analytics you actually want? $2.00/door.
+Your Maintenance Platform: $800–$1,000/month.
+Core plan at $1.50–$2.00/door.
+The tier with the analytics you actually want?
+Always more.

-Year One Total: $3,341–$3,841/month That's $6.70–$7.70 per door per month in software alone.
+Year One Total: $3,000–$4,000/month That's $6–$8 per door per month in software alone.

-Is your number higher?
-Lower?
+Want to see what all this manual work is costing you?
 Find out in 60 seconds with the calculator.

 What Happens When They All Raise Prices at Once

-The projections below are hypothetical scenarios based on observed industry trends — not confirmed or announced price changes.
+The projections below are hypothetical scenarios based on observed industry trends, not confirmed or announced price changes.
 They illustrate how incremental SaaS price increases compound over time.

 Every vendor on that list is a growing SaaS company with investors to satisfy and AI features to monetize.
 That gets funded one way: by charging you more.